pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 </p>

- <p> While the resource group is being created we will move on to creating the Virtual Network.
-Start by going to the "Virtual Networks" page and click "Create". </p>
+ <p> While the resource group is being created, we will move on to creating the Virtual Network.
+Start by going to the "Virtual Networks" page and clicking "Create". </p>

 <p>
 <p>